Modular-ML-inference/component-repository/README.md

 ## Helm chart

 The FL Repository enabler has been developed with the assumption that it will be deployed on Kubernetes with a dedicated Helm chart.
-To do so, just run `helm install flrepositorylocaldb flrepositorydb`.
+To do so, just go to the `helm-chart` directory and run `helm install flrepositorylocaldb flrepositorydb`.
 To make sure that before that the enabler has been configured properly, check if the values in the `repository-configmap` have been properly set (to change them, you can always modify the configmap with `kubectl edit cm repository-configmap` and then recreate the FL Repository pod to propagate the changes).

 By default, the chart also uses the host's ports `30001` as a Node Port.
 Other port may also be used, but they will have to be explicitely changed in the `values.yaml` file/ Kubernetes service.
 You can also set there the specific NodePort you would like to use to reach the FL Repository API by changing the values in the flrepository service.